nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/index.md

 ### Play workflow

-The basic workflow for all backup tasks is as follows:
+The basic workflow for all backup tasks is as follows and is grouped per application:

 1. Creates temp directories for backup task